 This is a laptop that will probably remain relevant and high performance for the next couple of years – and it will most likely work good for many more years after… so this is definitely THE product to consider if you can go to the top of your budget.

-Why Choose a SSD Laptop?
+Why Choose an SSD Laptop?

 A SSD is an ultra-fast storage unit.
-Compared to the high capacity, but older HDDs, the speed of reading and writing on the disk are 10 times or more higher when it comes to SSDs.
+Compared to the higher capacity, but older HDDs, the speed of reading and writing on the disk are 10 times or more higher when it comes to SSDs.

 Combine this added speed with some solid specifications, like the ones that the laptops recommended above offer and you have supreme speed at your fingertips.

 While just a few years ago, SSDs were pretty expensive and a rarity in laptops, they are now widely available, and for lower prices also.